Edwards v Canada (AG): Reference to the Supreme Court

 In Canada, the federal government has the power to refer questions to the Supreme Court of Canada to clarify legal and constitutional issues.
 Ernest Lapointe, who was Minister of Justice in the government of William Lyon Mackenzie King, reviewed the petition and recommended to the federal Cabinet that the questions be narrowed down from two to one, relating to the appointment of women to the federal Senate of Canada under section 24 of the British North America Act, 1867 (now known as the Constitution Act, 1867).

 On October 19, 1927, the Cabinet submitted this question for clarification to the Supreme Court of Canada:

 Emily Murphy, speaking for the five petitioners, originally objected to this change in the wording of the question, which she described in a letter to the Deputy Minister of Justice as "a matter of amazement and perturbation to us".
 On behalf of the petitioners, she asked that the Government withdraw the single question and refer the original two questions to the Supreme Court, along with a new, third question:

-After further correspondence with the Deputy Minister and consultation with their lawyer, however, Emily Murphy advised the Deputy Minister that they accepted the single question posed by the Cabinet.
+After further correspondence with the Deputy Minister and consultation with their lawyer, however, Emily Murphy advised the Deputy Minister that they accept the single question posed by the Cabinet.

 Opinion of the Supreme Court of Canada

 The Supreme Court of Canada heard the case on March 14, 1928, and issued its decision on April 24, 1928.
 Francis Alexander Anglin, Chief Justice of Canada, wrote the majority judgment, with Lamont J. and Smith J. concurring.
 Mignault J. and Duff J. wrote separate concurring opinions.
+Justice Edmund Leslie Newcombe recused himself on the basis he had written an opinion on the matter as Deputy Minister of Justice in 1921 advising the government at the time that were not qualified under for appointment to the Senate.

 Anglin C.J.C. began by reviewing the provisions relating to the appointment of Senators under the Constitution Act, 1867.
 Section 23 of the Act sets out the qualifications for a Senator.
 Senators must be at least thirty years old, must be a British subject, must own real and personal property with a net value of at least $4,000, and must live in the Province for which they are appointed.
 Section 23 uses the pronoun "He" to describe these qualifications, which contributed to the argument that only men could be appointed to the Senate.